check4parts/check4parts/docs/architecture.rst

     extracts login information from headers or bodies.

 ``app/services``
     Cross-cutting helpers that are reused by multiple adapters.
-Currently this hosts the token cache abstraction shared by InterCars routes and the unified catalog service that fans out requests to all enabled suppliers and returns BM Parts–shaped responses with partial failure metadata.
+This includes the credential manager that merges default environment tokens with per-client overrides, the token cache abstraction shared by InterCars routes, and the unified catalog service that fans out requests to all enabled suppliers and returns BM Parts–shaped responses with partial failure metadata.
+Suppliers without valid credentials for the authenticated client are automatically skipped to avoid blocking other providers.

 ``app/config.py``
     Centralises configuration read from environment variables (tokens, API